The Journey Home Collection

 Whakapapa is Like The Whole Forest, there is something so solidifying about being home.
 It’s the resonance of the colours, the sound, the beauty of the land and the people.
 Everything is connected in whakapapa, right back to creation itself, and if pākehā genealogy is represented by a family tree, then whakapapa is like the whole forest!

 When I first met my brother Brownie, he embraced me into the family, reciting our whakapapa and blessing me with the Lord’s prayer in Te Reo.
 He gave me the pendant from around his neck (the shape is in the painting), a koru design that he had carved from a Mother of Pearl shell, and I felt such an incredible sense of belonging.
-The Silver Rose paintings are an expression of my dual identity.
+The Flight of Humanity 1 & 2 incorporate kowhaiwhai design inspired kowhai ngutukaka (flower of the kaka beak), this painting is the exploration of creative enquiry.
+It is within humanity the desire to grow, to learn, to expand and to understand.